Wilmington VA Medical Center

 To protect Veterans and their family members, VA endorses Project ChildSafe, a program that provides cable gun locks for free at VA medical facilities across the country.
 Gun safety locks not only help protect the lives of Veterans, but also their family members.

 Gun locks are available free from the VA at the Wilmington VAMC and all of our CBOCs.
-All Social Workers at the Wilmington VAMC have or can arrange for up to 4 gunlocks per Veteran.
+All Social Workers at the Wilmington VAMC have or can arrange for up to 4 gunlocks per Veteran or as resources allow.
 Please ask to speak with a VA Social Worker, if you desire to obtain gun locks.

 Identifying Signs of Crisis